wanelo-chef/resource-control/README.md

 end
 ```

 By default, the limits set by the project provider can only be modified by superusers.
-Assuming
-that the chef run is executed by root, this should never need to be changed.

 ## References